appriss/climax/README.markdown

 requirement.
 In other words, if you wish to enter the remote debugger for a running process, the debugger will not begin until the current iteration of `main` has completed.

-This is exactly how graceful exiting is accomplished with Climax.
-When you send an Interrupt signal (via `Ctrl-C` or by sending a `kill -INT` to your application, Climax intercepts this signal and places a `:exit` event onto the event queue.
-If Climax intercepts a second Interrupt signal it will halt execution immediately.
+This is exactly how graceful exiting is accomplished with climax.
+When you send an Interrupt signal (via `Ctrl-C` or by sending a `kill -INT` to your application), climax intercepts this signal and places a `:exit` event onto the event queue.
+If climax intercepts a second Interrupt signal it will halt execution immediately.

 This is excellent for stopping a long running process without interrupting its work.
-By sending an :exit or :quit event, whether through the Control DRb or from your application itself, your application will be allowed to finish processing its current unit of work before exiting.
+By sending an :exit or :quit event, whether through the Control DRb, or by sending an Interrupt signal, or from your application itself, your application will be allowed to finish processing its current unit of work before exiting.

 For your convenience there is also a 'climax_has_event?' method that returns true only if there are events waiting on the event queue.
+Your application can use this to determine if `main` should give up control temporarily to allow climax to handle events on the queue.

 Generating a New Application
 ============================